earthly/website/blog/_posts/2023-06-09-python-data-classes-vs-namedtuples.md

 BookDC(title='Coraline', author='Neil Gaiman', genre='Fantasy', standalone=True)
 ~~~

-**But can you set default values in namedtuples?**
+**But can you set default values in named tuples?**

 Though this may not be obvious, in Python 3.7+, you can use the `defaults` field in the `namedtuple()` factory function to set default values.
 You can set `defaults` to a list of `k` values to specify the default values for the last `k` fields.

-Let's specify the default value for `standalone` in the the `BookNT` named tuple.
+Let's specify the default value for `standalone` in the `BookNT` named tuple.
 Here the `defaults` list contains only one element, `True`, the default value of the last field `standlone`:

 ~~~{.python caption="main.py"}
 from collections import namedtuple